 Search using your person's name or a related topic.
-For example, if you've picked the organization Slow Food International, you could search using the organization's name or, perhaps, the term "slow food."
+For example, if you've picked the organization The Sustainability Institute, you could search using the organization's name or, perhaps, the term "sustainability."
 You might also try "volunteers" or "volunteering."

 Any organization's name may be entered in a book search; however if you are looking particularly for lowcountry organizational info, you might want to try the Charleston County Public Library or one of our newspaper databases.

 The following electronic databases are available through the Trident Technical College Learning Resources Center.
-Additional databases are found on the LRC webpage (http://libguides.tridenttech.edu/content.php?pid=111910&sid=2918207#10232604).
-When accesing library resources from an off-campus location, you will be prompted to enter your 7 digit student id number (including the zero).
-This number can be found in your my.tridenttech.edu account.
-Choose "Academic Profile" under TTC Express and select "My profile".
+Additional databases are found on the LRC webpage.
+When accessing library resources from an off-campus location, you will be prompted to enter your 7 digit student id number (including the zero).
+In the Portal, the number can be located by choosing "My Information" and selecting "My Profile".
+The number is located underneath your name.